rayhog/aviator-jekyll-template/_documentation/getting_started1.02.md

   The base URL for all API queries is `https://v6-1.technopedia.com/`
   <br>

-    Note: Typically, cURL is preinstalled on Mac and Linux computers, and Windows users must install cURL. <br>
+    Typically, cURL is preinstalled on Mac and Linux computers, and Windows users must install cURL. <br>
     {: .info}

   For example, the following example is a cURL query: <br>